highlight/highlight/internal-docs/development/organizing-code.md

 # Organizing code

-*This doc was created as a result of a team retrospective.
-Anyone who has opinions is can and should edit this document to improve the experience for Highlight developers.*
+**This doc was created as a result of a team retrospective.
+Anyone who has opinions can and should edit this document to improve the experience for Highlight developers.**

 ## Backend

 One big challenge new developers at Highlight (particularly those without Go experience) is overcoming the fact that much of our code is contained in giant files (`schema.resolvers.go` or `resolver.go`).
-This is largely a result of not trying to create many new files that deviate away from [gqlgen](https://gqlgen.com/) as well as the fact that Go is generally of the mindset that there is nothing objectively wrong this approach.
+This is largely a result of not trying to create new files that deviate away from [gqlgen](https://gqlgen.com/) as well as the fact that Go is generally of the mindset that there is nothing objectively wrong this approach.

 However, as we grow, there will become more of a demand to split the codebase, namely: